cogini/mix_deploy/README.md

 anything.

 By default, with no configuration, the scripts are set up for building and deploying on the same machine.
+You can log into a server, check out your code, build a release, then deploy it supervised using systemd.
+The scripts create a directory structure under e.g. `/srv/foo` and copy the release there.
+The files are owned by the same OS user that runs the `mix deploy.generate` command.
-The scripts deploy with the same OS user that runs the `mix deploy.generate` command, and run the app under an OS user with the same name as the app.
+It runs the app under an OS user with the same name as the app, e.g. `foo`.

-You can override these parameters using settings in `config/config.exs`, e.g.
+You can override these parameters using settings in `config/config.exs`.
+If you are deploying to a remote server as the `deploy` user and running the app under the `app` user, the config would be:

 ```elixir
 config :mix_systemd,